textpattern/textpattern.github.io/tags/variable.md

 <txp:variable name="foo" value='<txp:permlink />' />
 ```

-p(alert-block information).
 Note: A Textpattern tag, used as an attribute (a parsed attribute), must be surrounded with single quotes.
+{: .alert-block .information}

 The variable 'foo' can then be used as a conditional later in the code.